gitluin/sara/README.md

 * No EWMH support, because fullscreening manually isn't so bad (see config.h).
 * One bar.
 I don't like to look to a particular monitor for the time, just the same spot on any monitor.
 * No unicode support.
 If you provide unicode characters to the bar, behavior is undefined.
 I get junk for symbols.
 You might crash.
 Behave yourself.
+* No support for doing things through CapsLock or NumLock.

 ### Why Use Sara Over Other Small WM, X?